etherx-dev/artchain/app/README.md

 > The art industry is rife with undetected fraud.
 Currently, the art market suffers from              incompleteness of information due a lack of trust among its participants.
 Establishing the             authenticity of art assets is expensive and often disputed which leadstoartificiallyraisedcosts               of conveyancing in an attempt to protect ‒ imperfectly ‒ againstfraud.Transactionofartassets                is regulated neither by deed nor by a public ‘art registry’ unlike similartangibleassetclasses ‒                 land &amp; vehicles ‒ which are exchanged more reliably &amp; frictionlessly.
 Such certification cannot              exist usinglegacytechnologyduetothecompromisesofprivateinformationitwouldentail.The               unique property of the blockchain is its ability to provide immutable proof that x is y using a                  distributed ledger, unmatched cryptographic security, and smart contract conveyancing.         artchain ​‒ a gold standard certification system for art assets ‒ can harmonise the art market                with its analogues, preserve the security of private ownership information, and provide all             counterparties the guarantee that they will come out of a transaction with satisfaction.
 Once              artchain​has been established,theartmarketcanbesecuritised,whichhasheretoforebeenan               impossibility.
 This is the Blockchain Revolution.
 Together,withthenewconsensus​artchain​can             provide, we can build a coalition of art industry professionals and participants facingthefuture               of mutual self-regulation of transactions and provenance.

-## About

-This project uses [Feathers](http://feathersjs.com).
-An open source web framework for building modern real-time applications.

 ## Getting Started

 Getting up and running is as easy as 1, 2, 3.

 1. Make sure you have [NodeJS](https://nodejs.org/) and [npm](https://www.npmjs.com/) installed.
-2. Install your dependencies
+2. Install your dependencies, such as Mongodb.

     ```
     cd path/to/Artchain; npm install
     ```

 3. Start your app

     ```
     npm start
     ```